-- Ensure that the surface on which the device is placed is adequately secured to prevent it from becoming unstable and/or falling over. - 2.
-Ensure that the power outlet is placed within 1.5 m (5 feet) of the device. - Ensure that the device is connected safely to the power outlet with the AC power cable. - 4.
-Ensure that the device is placed in ventilated place.
+- Ensure the surface on which the device is placed is adequately secured to prevent it from becoming unstable and/or falling over. - 2.
+Ensure the power outlet is placed within 1.5 m (5 feet) of the device. - Ensure the device is connected safely to the power outlet with the AC power cable. - 4.
+Ensure the device is placed in a ventilated environment.